bredfield/RealmTest/README.md

 # RealmTest

-Example realm test case that sporadically passes/fails
+An example of a RLMObject-based test case that sporadically passes or fails.